JKWA/funx/livebooks/usage-rules.md

 3. **Process by module type** (monads, monoids, protocols) for consistency
 4. **Validation**: Spot-check files after each batch for accuracy

+### Manual Processing for Special Cases

+Some files may require manual processing:
+- Files with `iex>` examples need conversion to ````elixir` blocks
+- Complex multi-step examples may need careful splitting
+- Files with mixed documentation styles require individual attention

 ### Common Import Patterns

 Map fully qualified names to short names based on imports: